k3lv1nd/RideApp/readme.md

 - Create a database ,name it `RideApp`

+- create the  `.env` file and add the applications configurations accordingly.

 - Inside the working Directory of the cloned project, Run `composer install`

--create the .env file and add the applications configurations accordingly.

 - Once the composer is done installing Laravel,